trinodb/trino.io/_posts/2020-08-08-presto-eighth-birthday.md

 To celebrate Presto really means to celebrate this community, and while we can’t thank every individual who has contributed, we want to thank just a handful of you for your hard work.
-Thanks to these engineers for their contribtions to the Presto project!
+Thanks to these engineers for their contributions to the Presto project!

  - [ebyhr](https://github.com/ebyhr)
  - [kasiafi](https://github.com/kasiafi)